EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/01_devtools/README.md

 ## Going further

-- Install `vite-plugin-vue-devtools` in this project and compare it with the
-  extension: which tabs do you gain, and what does open-in-editor change in your loop?
+- `vite-plugin-vue-devtools` is already installed: open its in-page panel and compare it with the extension.
+Which tabs do you gain, and what does open-in-editor change in your loop?
 - Put `filter` in a `provide()` at the app level and look at the Components tab
   again: where does an injected value show up, and on which component?
 - Add a second `createApp()` to `main.ts` mounting a tiny widget, and find the